jcampero/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/timeseries2chunk-1.png)

-As it can be seen in the time series plots, the activity spike from 8:00 to 9:00, detected in the first time series plot, is produced during weekdays.
-Whereas weekends tend to have less volatility on average.
+As it can be seen, the notorious activity spike from 8:00 to 9:00, detected in the first time series plot, is produced during weekdays, whereas weekends tend to have less volatility on average.

 [1]: http://www.fitbit.com/                                 "Fitbit"
 [2]: http://www.nike.com/us/en_us/c/nikeplus-fuelband       "Nike Fuelband"